I have many, many variations on meatloaf.

 OOOPS!
 Wrong Meat Loaf.
 Sorry, Mr. Loaf! 😉

 I mean this kind:

-While many of my meat loaf recipes don’t require a meat loaf pan, my recipe for Veggie-Packed Meatloaf bakes up best in a meat loaf pan, as the loaf is so chock-full of veggies that it won’t really hold its shape until after its baked.
+While many of my meat loaf recipes don’t require a meat loaf pan, my recipe for Old Fashioned Meatloaf bakes up best in a meat loaf pan, and the drippings can be used to make a delicious gravy, if you so desire.

 As with most meatloaves, it is VERY IMPORTANT that you let it rest for 15 minutes or so before serving — otherwise, you’ll have meatloaf crumbles instead of meatloaf slices.
 The crumbles will be just as yummy, ‘though not quite as pretty as the slices. 😉

 Along with adding lovely nutrients and a bit of fiber, the vegetables (always onion, and then a bit of whatever other appropriate vegetables I have on hand, typically some celery, and sometimes a fresh mushroom or two or a bit of grated carrot) impart a delicious flavor and moisture to the meatloaf (a boon, as I use lean ground meats), as does the ground sausage.